rbonifacio/TIP/README.md

 This project was implemented by University dof Brasília **(UnB)** students from Science Computer Department **(CIC)** and the develpoment was based in [Static Program Analysis’ book](https://users-cs.au.dk/amoeller/spa/spa.pdf), where it is used a Tiny Imperative Programming language **(TIP)**, which is based in a context free grammar, that has a very simple syntax and implements basic ’s constructions like expressions and statements but does not high level features like global variables, objects and others.
 Moreover, [Principles of Program Analysis’ book](https://link.springer.com/book/10.1007/978-3-662-03811-6) was used as a helper because the first book was not totally dense.

-The goal of this projects is explore the concepts for Static Analysis and implement its basic algorithms.
+The goal of this project is to explore the concepts for Static Analysis and implement its basic algorithms.

 # Implementations

 In this study the next implementations  have been done:

 - [x] Parser
-- [x] Intraprodecural
+- [x] IntraProcedural
     - [x] CFG
     - [x] Classic Algorithms
         - [x] Available Expression